 telnet <address> 515.

 Substitute the IP address or hostname of your RPM host where appropriate.

 - A successful connection shows a "connected to <address>," message indicating connectivity.
-After pressing Enter, the connection will close and show a "unknown LPD command" message.
+After pressing Enter, the connection will close and show an "unknown LPD command" message.
 If the RPM log has this same message, your telnet test was successful.

 - Now, start the CUPS administration tool.
-You can use either the graphical or command line tool depending on your system configuration and installed programs.
+You can use either the graphical or command-line tool depending on your system configuration and installed programs.
 Note that your CUPS administration tool may not be identical to the graphics displayed here.